 This IPS will become effective immediately following adoption by the Board of Supervisors.
 This policy shall be reviewed annually by the County's Treasury Oversight Committee and approved by the County Board of Supervisors.
-It will remain in force as long as the delegation of authority to the Treasurer to invest is in effect and until the IPS is subsequently amended in writing by the County Auditor-Controller/Treasurer/Tax Collector, reviewed by the Treasury Oversight committee and approval by the Board of Supervisors.
+It will remain in force as long as the delegation of authority to the Treasurer to invest is in effect and until the IPS is subsequently amended in writing by the County Auditor-Controller/Treasurer/Tax Collector, reviewed by the Treasury Oversight Committee and approved by the Board of Supervisors.

-COUNTY OF SAN BERNARDINO INVESTMENT POLICY OFFICE OF THE AUDITOR-CONTROLLER/TREASURER/TAX COLLECTOR (SCHEDULE I) AUTHORIZED INVESTMENTS DIVERSIFICATION PURCHASE RESTRICTIONS DULE I) MATURITY (not to exceed) MINIMUM ALLOWABLE CREDIT QUALITY (S&P/MOODY'S/FITCH) United States Treasury notes, bonds, bills, or certificates of indebtedness, or those for which the full faith and credit of the U. S. are pledged for the payment of principal and interest 100% None 5 years and 6 months Not Applicable Sa601(b) Notes, participations or obligations issued or fully guaranteed as to principal and interest by an agency of the Federal Government or U.S. government-sponsored enterprises 53601(f) 100% Senior debt only 5 years and 6 months Not Applicable Notes, participations or obligations issued or fully guaranteed as to principal and interest by the International Bank for Reconstruction and Development, the International Finance Corporation, and/or the Inter-American Development Bank 53601(q) 30% US Dollar denominated Senior Unsecured debt only 5 years AA by at least one rating agency Bonds, notes, warrants or certificates of indebtedness issued by agencies of and/or within the County of San Bernardino 53601(e) 10% With approval of Treasurer 5 years AAA by at least 2 of the 3 rating agencies Commercial paper of U.S. Corps with total assets in excess of \$500 MM 53635(a)(1) 40% total for all Commercial Paper Max 5% of portfolio by any one issuer, subject to 5% overall corporate issuer limit 270 Days Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated) Asset-backed Commercial Paper 53635(a)(1) 40% total for all Commercial Paper Issuer must have program-wide credit enhancements 270 Days Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated)
+SAN BERNARDINO COUNTY INVESTMENT POLICY OFFICE OF THE AUDITOR-CONTROLLER/TREASURER/TAX COLLECTOR (SCHEDULE I) AUTHORIZED INVESTMENTS DIVERSIFICATION PURCHASE RESTRICTIONS MATURITY (not to exceed) MINIMUM ALLOWABLE CREDIT QUALITY (S&P/MOODY'S/FITCH) United States Treasury notes, bonds, bills, or certificates of indebtedness, or those for which the full faith and credit of the U. S. are pledged for the payment of principal and interest 53601(b) 100% None 7 years and 6 months Not Applicable Notes, participations or obligations issued or fully guaranteed as to principal and interest by an agency of the Federal Government or U.S. government-sponsored enterprises 53601(f) 100% Senior debt only (Max 10% of portfolio in new issue agency par callable securities) 5 years and 6 months for senior unsecured debt 7 years and 3 months (for agency mortgage-backed securities only) Not Applicable Notes, participations or obligations issued or fully guaranteed as to principal and interest by the International Bank for Reconstruction and Development, the International Finance Corporation, and/or the Inter-American Development Bank 53601(q) 30% US Dollar denominated Senior Unsecured debt only 5 years AA by at least one rating agency Bonds, notes, warrants or certificates of indebtedness issued by agencies of and/or within San Bernardino County 53601(e) 10% With approval of Treasurer 5 years AAA by at least 2 of the 3 rating agencies Commercial paper of U.S. Corps with total assets in excess of \$500 MM 53635(a)(1) 40% total for all Commercial Paper Max 5% of portfolio by any one issuer, subject to 5% overall corporate issuer limit Per California Government Code 53601(h) Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated) Asset-backed Commercial Paper 53635(a)(1) 40% total for all Commercial Paper Issuer must have program-wide credit enhancements Per California Government Code 53601(h) Rated by at least 2 of the 3 rating agencies, minimum A-1, P-1, and/or F1 (if rated)